walquis/http-class/README.md

   - For example: Try hitting it with a POST request, using curl.
 [Returns 411 "Length required"].
   That's pretty cool!
 It implements this "4.4 Message Length" recommendation in RFC2616:

->     If a request contains a message-body and a Content-Length is not given,
->      the server SHOULD respond with 400 (bad request) if it cannot
->      determine the length of the message, or with 411 (length required) if
->      it wishes to insist on receiving a valid Content-Length.
+     If a request contains a message-body and a Content-Length is not given, the server SHOULD respond with 400 (bad request) if it cannot determine the length of the message, or with 411 (length required) if it wishes to insist on receiving a valid Content-Length.

 (Actually, this recommendation technically doesn't apply, since our request does not contain a message-body.
 In fact, I can't find anywhere that the HTTP spec requires a Content-Length header for POST with no message-body.
 Can you?
 But regardless, the Rack server does require the Content-Length header!)

 Let's pass a request header:
-    $ curl -i -XPOST http://localhost:8080 -H "Content-Length:0"k
+    $ curl -i -XPOST http://localhost:8080 -H "Content-Length:0"

+**Exercise**
+* Use Rack::Request(env) to examine the request.

 More Rack - Let's do something a little fancier.
 Let's use actual named Ruby classes, instead of an anonymous class.